By Carla Olivo, PCSgrades Director of Strategic Communications

 Utilities – Utilities may be included in the monthly rent.
-If that is not the case, the renter is responsible for payment which varies depending on personal use and choices.
+Otherwise, the renter is responsible for payment which varies depending on personal use.

-Laundry – Many rentals don’t have in-unit laundry machines, so money will need to be set aside on a weekly or monthly basis.
+Laundry – Many rentals don’t have in-unit laundry machines, so money needs to be set aside on a weekly or monthly basis.

 Upfront Costs of Owning Your Home

-Earnest Money – In some areas where potential buyers might compete to own property, it might make sense to offer Earnest Money, 1% to 3% of the home’s purchase price.
-After accepting the offer, the seller would deposit this money into an escrow account to be credited against your closing costs.
+Earnest Money – In some areas where potential buyers compete to own property, it might make sense to offer earnest money.
+This is typically 1% to 3% of the home’s purchase price.
+After accepting the offer, the seller deposits this money into an escrow account to be credited against closing costs.